enathu/RiseStarHand/readme.md

 ##RiseStarHand

-RiseStarHand is a fancy handwriting font, that comes in three styles namely, thin, regular and medium (semi-bold)
+RiseStarHand is a fancy handwriting font, that comes in three styles namely, Light, Regular and Semi Bold

 This repository is for the development version of the font.
 Please refer usage section to download the latest build font and web fonts.